Specialty coffee: Growing locations

 In general, coffee is grown in the "Bean Belt", between the Tropics of Cancer and Capricorn, which produce the tropical climate required for trees to thrive.
-Speciality coffee is typically grown in three continents: South and Central Americas, Asia, and Africa.
+Specialty coffee is typically grown in three continents: South and Central Americas, Asia, and Africa.

 The world's most expensive specialty coffee is Panama Geisha coffee, which has been sold for over 800 $/lb.

+Another key difference between specialty coffee and commercial coffee is how much the final flavor is influenced by climate, altitude, rainfall, and the skills of the coffee grower.
+Unlike commercial blends, which seek consistency, specialty coffee can vary noticeably from harvest to harvest, reflecting the environmental conditions of each year.

 Specialty coffee consumption

-In Australia and New Zealand, specialty coffee is considered mainstream with major specialty wholesalers like Campos coffee supplying hundreds of Australian cafes.
+In Australia and New Zealand, specialty coffee is considered mainstream.
 This is perhaps partly due to a long history of espresso consumption, fuelled by large Italian and Greek migrations in the mid-twentieth century.

 While specialty coffee in North America is rarely offered in major coffee chains, the Third Wave of Coffee has resulted in a significant increase in specialty coffee consumption.
 Independent, "Australian-style", or artisan cafes have opened in multiple cities.
 An SCAA report estimated the US had 29,300 specialty coffee shops in 2013, up from 2,850 in 1993.